1938 Half Dollar Value (2026 Guide): Errors List, ā€œDā€& No Mint Mark Worth

 1. Die Crack Errors

-Die cracks appear as raised lines on the coin’s surface, typically found on the reverse near the eagle’s wings or around the rim lettering.
-These linear marks result from stress fractures in the dies during extended use.
-While minor die cracks add modest premiums of $25-75, major die breaks or cracks affecting key design elements like Liberty’s figure or the eagle can increase values to $200-500 depending on prominence and coin condition.
+Die cracks appear as thin raised lines on the coin’s surface, caused by stress fractures in the dies after extended use.
+On 1938 half dollars, they are most commonly found on the reverse near the eagle’s wings or along the rim lettering.
+Small, hairline cracks add modest value premiums of $25–$75, while major die breaks affecting key design elements — such as a crack running through Liberty’s figure or splitting the eagle — can push values to $200–$500 depending on the coin’s overall condition and the prominence of the break.

 2. Off-Center Strike Errors